Coal: Etymology

-Geology

-Coal is composed of macerals, minerals and water.
-Fossils and amber may be found in coal.

-Formation
+Formation of coal

 The conversion of dead vegetation into coal is called coalification.
-At various times in the geologic past, the Earth had dense forests in low-lying wetland areas.
-In these wetlands, the process of coalification began when dead plant matter was protected from biodegradation and oxidation, usually by mud or acidic water, and was converted into peat.
-This trapped the carbon in immense peat bogs that were eventually deeply buried by sediments.
+At various times in the geologic past, the Earth had dense forests in low-lying areas.
+In these wetlands, the process of coalification began when dead plant matter was protected from oxidation, usually by mud or acidic water, and was converted into peat.
+The resulting peat bogs, which trapped immense amounts of carbon, were eventually deeply buried by sediments.
 Then, over millions of years, the heat and pressure of deep burial caused the loss of water, methane and carbon dioxide and increased the proportion of carbon.
 The grade of coal produced depended on the maximum pressure and temperature reached, with lignite (also called "brown coal") produced under relatively mild conditions, and sub-bituminous coal, bituminous coal, or anthracite coal (also called "hard coal" or "black coal") produced in turn with increasing temperature and pressure.

 Of the factors involved in coalification, temperature is much more important than either pressure or time of burial.
 Subbituminous coal can form at temperatures as low as 35 to 80 C while anthracite requires a temperature of at least 180 to 245 C.

-Although coal is known from most geologic periods, 90% of all coal beds were deposited in the Carboniferous and Permian periods, which represent just 2% of the Earth's geologic history.
+Although coal is known from most geologic periods, 90% of all coal beds were deposited in the Carboniferous and Permian periods.
 Paradoxically, this was during the Late Paleozoic icehouse, a time of global glaciation.
-However, the drop in global sea level accompanying the glaciation exposed continental shelfs that had previously been submerged, and to these were added wide river deltas produced by increased erosion due to the drop in base level.
+However, the drop in global sea level accompanying the glaciation exposed continental shelves that had previously been submerged, and to these were added wide river deltas produced by increased erosion due to the drop in base level.
 These widespread areas of wetlands provided ideal conditions for coal formation.
 The rapid formation of coal ended with the coal gap in the Permian–Triassic extinction event, where coal is rare.